dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

 #### SNI
 It solves the problem of loading multiple SSL certificates onto one web server to serve multiple websites.
 + It is a newer protocol and requires the client to mention the hostname of the target server in initial SSL handshake.
 The server will then find the correct certificate or return the default one.
+So **SNI helps choose the right certificate**.
 + It only works for ALB and NLB (Newer generation), Cloudfront, does not work with CLB

 <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/EC2/images/SNI.png" width="40%" height="40%"/>